stati30241/EHC-Workshops/pythonquiz.md

 Learn the Print Statement, if Statement, and the idea of the variable.
 If you feel up for it, learn about nested ifs.

 https://www.w3schools.com/python/ref_func_print.asp

 https://www.w3schools.com/python/gloss_python_if_statement.asp

 https://www.w3schools.com/python/python_variables.asp

 https://www.w3schools.com/python/gloss_python_if_nested.asp

 ### Part 5
 **hack**
 Use w3schools to decipher the code inside the do_quiz function.
 Come up with a concept for something you want to make within the limitations of the technology and build it.
 You might say I have no idea what to make, and to that I say its just a part of the challenge.
 Higher and Lower Game, Buzzfeed quiz, choose your own adventure story game.
-All of these are options with just the quiz function, print statements and if states.
+All of these are options with just the quiz function, print statements and if statementss.
 As our motto is: Learn, Code, Hack.
-By now you have leanred, you have programmed, and now its time to hack.
+By now you have learned, you have programmed, and now its time to hack.
 Make something into something it wasn't meant to be.

 Good luck, I hope our live runthrough and future video makes this more comprehensible, and enjoy our gratitude.

 Sincerely, EHC-TEAM.
 https://replit.com/@KyleLiao/TiredImpeccableOperation#main.py

 `
 score = 0